-- For submitted grant proposals which strongly overlap with the content of the ERC project, we recommend to add an explanatory sentence, e.g.: In case both the X grant application and the ERC grant application are successful, I shall accept the ERC Grant and decline the X grant - While the information given in the B1 template and in the "Information for Applicants" is currently somewhat contradictive in terms of whether ongoing or also previous grants should be listed, the ERCEA has confirmed in writing that also previous (completed) grants can be listed in the Funding ID table:
+- For submitted grant proposals which strongly overlap with the content of the ERC project, we recommend to add an explanatory sentence, e.g.: In case both the X grant application and the ERC grant application are successful, I shall accept the ERC Grant and decline the X grant - The ERCEA has confirmed in writing that also previous (completed) grants can be listed in the Funding ID table (please see below).
+Alternatively, completed grants can be listed in the CV or track record, if space allows.

-"(...) the table provided in the Part B1 template allows to indicate the period of funding.
+" (...) the table provided in the Part B1 template allows to indicate the period of funding.
 Previous (and completed) grants may therefore be reported in the provided table specifying the years during which funding was obtained.
 "No funding" refers to any situation where no financial support is/was received.